-Probiotics for Digestive Problems: Questions for Your Doctor
+Probiotics for Digestion: Questions for Your Doctor

 1. Would probiotics help me?

-2. What are the benefits of probiotics?
+2. What are the benefits?

-3. Are there risks?
+3. Are they safe?

-4. Which probiotics are best for my condition?
+4. Which are best for me?

-If you decide to take a probiotic, it’s important to use one that has evidence that it works.
-Talk to your doctor about which ones show promise for your condition.
+Choose one that has evidence it works.
+Ask your doctor which ones show promise for your condition.

 6. How much should I take?

-7. How long should I use probiotics?
+7. How long should I use them?

 That depends on the reason you’re taking them.
 You might take them while you’re on a course of antibiotics.
 Foods that contain probiotics, like yogurt, can be a regular part of your healthy diet.
 The effects of supplements last for just a few weeks after you stop taking them.
 If your doctor has prescribed them, follow her instructions.
 Otherwise, you’ll need to take them as long as you want to feel their benefits.